jfkriz/100-prisoners-20220817/README.md

 2. Run a large number of simulations on each strategy and compile statistics on how often each one failed and how often they succeeded.

-3. Compare the empirical results with the expected results.
+3. Compare the empirical results with the probabilities.

 ## Starter Projects